-Caruso’s passion for facilitating collaborative success runs deep in her life and work.
+Caruso’s passion for facilitating inclusive success runs deep in her life and work.
 “My formal interests in organizational and social psychology developed when I was an undergraduate at Stanford doing cross-cultural negotiation research with Jared Curhan and Lee Ross,” she says.
 These interests deepened during her years as an engineer and executive in a multinational Silicon Valley startup.
 “I was fascinated with the real-world experiences stemming from differences in cultural identity.
 Interpersonal problems could derail even the most talented individual performers, and effective collaboration skills could not only prevent such problems, but raise individual contributions to new heights.”

-Caruso is a strong proponent of lifelong learning for management excellence, and encourages students to make the most of their professors’ knowledge, not only while they are pursuing their degrees, but also throughout their careers.
+On a mission to help people realize their potential through higher education, Caruso is a strong proponent of lifelong learning for management excellence, and encourages students to make the most of their professors’ knowledge, not only while they are pursuing their degrees, but also throughout their careers.
 “As a preeminent public university, UCLA has a a distinctive opportunity to advance equity, diversity and inclusion,” she says.
 “It is an honor to help UCLA Anderson seize that opportunity by creating the kind of challenging and rewarding educational climate that can benefit leaders from every walk of life.”

 Ph.D.
 Organizational Behavior – Social Psychology, 2008, Harvard University